 When taken by mouth, it’s used to treat systemic inflammatory conditions such as eczema.
 Evening primrose oil contains omega-6 fatty acids and gamma-linolenic acid, which may play a role in preventing inflammation in the body.

 Coconut oil is extracted from coconut meat.
 It may be used as a natural moisturizer.

 According to the National Eczema Association, the antibacterial abilities of coconut oil can reduce staph bacteria on the skin, which helps prevent infection.
 This is important for people with eczema because patches of inflamed skin may crack and ooze, allowing bacteria to enter.

-Witch hazel] is an astringent made from the bark and leaves of the witch hazel shrub.
+Witch hazel is an astringent made from the bark and leaves of the witch hazel shrub.
 It has been used for centuries as a topical remedy for skin inflammation.
-Research on witch hazel for eczema is scarce.
+Yet, research on witch hazel for eczema is scarce.